 There is no shortage of well-kept art galleries in Positano, where the latest trends in contemporary art are exhibited.
 Positano is, therefore a town that must be experienced to be truly appreciated.

-If by day Positano attracts an incredible crowd of people and fascinates with the breathtaking scenery, it is at nightfall, when the lights begin to come on, that the magic begins, and it almost seems to be in a completely different place.
+Suppose by day, Positano attracts an incredible crowd of people and fascinates with the breathtaking scenery.
+In that case, it is at nightfall, when the lights begin to come on, that the magic begins, and it almost seems to be in a completely different place.

 But among the most famous places in Positano, there are certainly the beaches and its fabulous sea.
 The main beach of Positano is Spiaggia Grande.
 On one side, you have a view of the Li Galli islets (where according to legend, the sirens who tried to enchant Ulysses took refuge), on the other side, a view of the colorful houses perched on the mountain.
 Within walking distance, there are restaurants, ice cream parlors, bars, places to enjoy aperitifs, lunches, or dinners.
 Fornillo is the other beach in the town, smaller but fully equipped and quieter.
 Other beaches are La Porta, Arienzo, Laurito.
 It is also possible for kayak lovers to rent one at the Grande or Fornillo beach and experience the sea in an alternative way.